kounch/vscode_zx/README.md

 ### How to use

+**NOTE**: Please read the included PDF manual.
+The following is only a small part of what can be done with this tools.

 #### BAS Files

 The tasks and scripts are designed to deal with text files, with `.bas` extension, and encoded using UTF-8, with windows line endings (CRLF).

 NextBASIC keywords must be written always in uppercase (this offers compatibility with programs that use variable names similar to keywords).

 You can use [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements) which will be automatically converted.
-Also , it is possible to have non-printable characters, using `` ` `` as escape code, and then the desired code, as a decimal or hexadecimal number (in this case preceded by "`x`").
-For example, use `` `16`2`17`6`` or `` `x10`x02`x11`x06`` to send red ink and yellow paper codes.
-This method can be used too to embed little machine code routines inside of REM lines.

-A list of Sinclair codes is available [at this link](https://www.worldofspectrum.org/ZXBasicManual/zxmanappa.html).
-For ZX Spectrum Next codes see appendix A, in the official manual.
+Also , it is possible to have non-printable characters.

 #### Renumbering